 Now to answer the question, firstly of course it is important to determine if the cat has an underlying medical condition which has caused him or her to be underweight.
 Once the cause has been diagnosed and addressed, the appetite should return in most cases.

 The goal is to stimulate the cat’s appetite and/or increase calories.
 Below are some ways to help fatten up a cat.

 Tips to fatten up a cat

 Causes of weight loss in cats

 - Sickness resulting in a loss of appetite (anorexia)

 - Stress, fussiness, inter-cat issues

-- Weight loss despite a healthy appetite and no underlying sickness (not enough food, nursing queen, age-related, it is common for cats to lose muscle mass as they age)
+- Weight loss despite a healthy appetite and no underlying sickness (not enough food, nursing queen and loss of muscle mass as the cat ages)

 - Weight loss due to a medical condition but not related to loss of appetite (hyperthyroidism, acromegaly, malabsorption disorders such as exocrine pancreatic insufficiency and inflammatory bowel disease, acromegaly)

 Medical causes occur most often in middle-aged to senior cats, the majority of which cause the cat to lose weight due to a poor appetite.
 Hyperthyroidism, on the other hand, speeds up the cat’s metabolism, so despite a normal to increased appetite, the cat continues to lose weight.

 - Hyperthyroidism – Caused by a benign hormone-secreting tumour of the thyroid gland, which causes the metabolism to speed up.

 - Diabetes – A common endocrine disease where the cells build up a resistance to insulin, a hormone necessary for glucose to enter the cells.
 As a result, glucose levels build up in the bloodstream

 - Chronic kidney disease – A gradual loss of kidney function over a period of months of years which causes a build-up of toxins in the blood.
 Senior cats are very prone to developing kidney disease.

 - Cancer – There are many types of cancer which can develop in cats, most cancers will cause your cat to feel unwell, which in turn leads to anorexia and weight loss.
 Cancers can develop in the cat’s mouth, creating discomfort when he eats.